xanderlent/intel-npu-highlevel-rpms/README.md

         - rust-approx0.4
       - rust-numpy
         - rust-nalgebra0.32 (this subtree built on Fedora 41+ only)
-          - rust-criterion0.4 (uses most of the same deps, including rust-approx0.4)
+          - rust-criterion0.4 (uses most of the same deps as rust-criterion, as well as rust-approx0.4)
           - rust-simba0.8
       - rust-rayon-cond
       - rust-spm\_precompiled